mbthales/calculadora/readme.md

 A calculator build with JavaScript focusing in accessibility.

 ## Usage
-Download or clone the repo and open the HTML file in your browser or just click in this [link](https://mbthales.github.io/calculator/).
+Download or clone this repo and open the HTML file in your browser or just click in this [link](https://mbthales.github.io/calculator/).
 Simultaneously, use any screen reader while use the aplication.

-## Tech
+## Tech/Tools
-The following tools were used in the construction of the project.
+The following tech/tools were used in the construction of the project.
 - JavaScript
 - HTML
 - CSS